 Get started with Apache Hadoop and use-case examples online in just seconds.

-Today, we announced Cloudera Live, a new online service for developers and analysts (currently in public beta) that makes it easy to learn, explore, and try out CDH, Cloudera’s open source software distribution containing Apache Hadoop and related projects.
+Today, we announced the Cloudera Live Read-Only Demo, a new online service for developers and analysts (currently in public beta) that makes it easy to learn, explore, and try out CDH, Cloudera’s open source software distribution containing Apache Hadoop and related projects.
 No downloads, no installations, no waiting — just point-and-play!

-Cloudera Live is just that: a complete, live, CDH 5 cluster with a Hue interface (based on Hue 3.5.0, the latest and greatest).
+The Cloudera Live Read-Only Demo is a live CDH 5 cluster with a Hue interface (based on Hue 3.5.0, the latest and greatest).
 It includes pre-packaged examples/patterns for using Impala, Search, Apache HBase, and many other Hadoop ecosystem components.
-(Note: Cloudera Live is currently read-only, so loading data via the Apache Sqoop app isn’t possible.
+(Note: Because this environment is read-only, loading data via the Apache Sqoop app isn’t possible.
 To explore CDH with ingested data, download our QuickStart VM.)

-After spending some time with Cloudera Live (within a three-hour session), you may be wondering: How did we do it?
+After spending some time with the Cloudera Live Read-Only Demo (within a three-hour session), you may be wondering: How did we do it?
 As you’ll find from the answer below, the combination of Amazon Web Services (AWS) and Cloudera Manager made it easy.

 Inside Cloudera Live